Medicare Supplement Plans – Know Your Options

 Both Medicare Advantage and Medicare Supplement insurance plans can be a great choice.
 With Medicare supplemental insurance, you can see pretty much any doctor that you want; with Medicare Advantage, however, you will generally be restricted to a certain network.

 Medicare supplement plans generally don’t change as frequently; all you can expect is minor rate changes every now and then.
 Another good thing about a Medicare supplement plan, is the fact that you can purchase additional plans to get all of the coverage that you need; for example, you can invest in a Medicare Part D plan to help pay for your medication, or you can opt for other additional coverage to cover hearing, vision or dental.

 However, you might find that Medicare Advantage is a simpler plan that covers everything under one policy.
 By comparing the prices of different types of plans and learning a little more about what each plan offers, you can make the right decision for you.

 How to Find an Affordable Medigap Plan

-Regardless of the type of plan that you are shopping for, we can help you compare Aetna, Cigna, Mutual of Omaha and more.
-We have done all of the hard work for you, and we have compiled information from all of the best companies out there.
+Regardless of the type of plan that you are shopping for, My Medigap Plans can help you compare Aetna, Cigna, Mutual of Omaha and more.
+At My Medigap Plans, we have done all of the hard work for you, and we have compiled information from all of the best companies out there.
 If you are looking for a fast and easy way to compare rates and benefits of different plans, select your state from the drop down menu.
 Then, you can find out more about your options, you can begin answering health questions, and you can start looking for the right plan for you.
 If you do, you’ll find that getting quotes and starting the enrollment process will be a breeze.
-In no time, you or your parents will have the additional coverage that you need to help take care of all of your medical-related expenses.
+In no time, you will have the additional coverage that you need to help take care of all of your medical-related expenses.